Learning with Interactive 3D Models

 Balanced Statistical Design

 All students experience all three training conditions, once each for igneous, sedimentary, and metamorphic rock identification.
 Each rock type uses one lab period.
 Experiment runs across three labs.
+Some students miss one or more labs in real-world lab experiments.
+Statistical analysis modified for unequal student group sample sizes.

 Into the Tech Weeds - Start with a Physical Rock